Let's first understand ...

 Returning Usage (Day 1,3,7,30 retention): Look at people who sign up to your site/app and then look at the number of people who return back within 1,3,7,30 day/s.
 This should indicate whether things are working or aren't.

-Paying Customer Renewal Rates or Retention: Renewal rate is defined as the number of people who are eligible to renew and what percentage of those people actually renewed) is a lot better metric than churn.
+Paying Customer Renewal Rates or Retention: Renewal rate is defined as the number of people who are eligible to renew and what percentage of people actually renewed is a lot better metric than churn.
 Churn rate (Churned customers / total customers) is a lot easier to measure, but it can be deceiving at times.

 Growth Rate: Consistent growth of at least 15% in MRR and ARR is a strong indicator of Product/Market Fit.
-Irregular spikes, flatenning, or declining growth are some of the red flags to watch for.
+Irregular spikes, flattening, or declining growth are some of the red flags to watch for.

 Market Share: How quickly are you gaining/losing the market share?